the #NOMADNOMORE vision:

 DO YOU CARE ABOUT COMMUNITY CARE?

-We’re seeking a talented and generous folks to work with us in creating a resource for unhoused people.
+We’re seeking talented and generous folks to work with us in creating a resource for unhoused people.
 This is a labor-of-love passion project (aka unpaid/volunteer).

 If you’re interested in volunteering your time, please contact Jeryn to discuss!